skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 There is an argument going on about what they are seeing.
 Someone suggests a forest fire.
-That idea is dismissed: Smoke would be rising up and dissapating, not gathering like a lot stormcloud over a single location.
+That idea is dismissed: Smoke would be rising up and dissipating, not gathering like a lot storm clouds over a single location.

 ### 18th of Last Summer (Morning)